Free UK Rental Value Checker

 How is rental value calculated in the UK?

-Estate agents and letting agents typically set asking rent by comparing a property to recently let "comparables" in the same postcode.
-Our tool replicates this logic — it starts from real average rents for your area and bedroom count, then applies adjustments for each feature of your property.
+Estate agents and letting agents typically calculate rental value by comparing a property to recently let comparables in the same postcode.
+Our rent value calculator follows the same practical logic: it starts with average rent for the area and bedroom count, then applies adjustments for the features tenants notice.

-Each factor has a measured impact on rental price.
-Location is the biggest driver — a 1-bedroom flat in London can cost 3× more than an equivalent property in Sunderland.
-After location, condition, energy efficiency and off-street parking are the factors most within a landlord's control.
+Location is still the biggest driver.
+A one-bedroom flat in London can rent for several times more than an equivalent home in a lower-cost city.
+After location, condition, energy efficiency, off-street parking and outdoor space are the factors most within a landlord's control.

 What is gross rental yield?